fguillen/RubyInFantasyGames/SaveTheLemons/README.md

 ## Instructions

 Use cursor keys left and right to manage the lifeboat.
 You get points when a lemon bounce on your lifeboat.
-And extra points if the lemon riches the other side safely.
+And extra points if the lemon reaches the other side safely.

 If 20 lemons sink into the cold water you lose the game.